 How do your Sunday services differ?

 We have a mixture of worship styles, all of which include prayer, scripture and song.
-See below for more information.
+Click on the tabs below for more information.